MirageNet/SteamyFaceNG/README.md

 Mirrage docs and the official community Discord.

-SteamyNG brings together Steam and MirrorNG utilising Async of a Steam P2P network transport layer for MirrorNG.
+SteamyNG brings together Steam and Mirage utilising Async of a Steam P2P network transport layer for Mirage.
 Dependencies

 Both of these projects need to be installed and working before you can use this transport.